 Do your research to ensure the course you want to do is a pathway into the career you want to take and provides you with the skills and knowledge you are looking to attain.

-If you are uncertain about the career you want to pursue you can visit the Job Outlook website which provides broad information on career and training pathways.
+If you are uncertain about the career, visit Your Career for broad information on career and training pathways.

 2. Ensure the course is nationally recognised and leads to a formal qualification